nixworks/public/news/2004/02/21/index.md

 ##### Tony Blair
 ### [ Prime Minister Tony Blair is under pressure from British human rights groups and MPs because of the government's sweeping powers under the Anti-Terrorism Crime and Security Act, which have allowed the detention of 14 foreign terrorist suspects in the UK at what has been described as 'Britain's Guantanamo Bay'. ](/news/2004/02/21/prime-minister-tony-blair-is-under-pressure-from-british-human-rights-groups-and-mps-because-of-the-government-s-sweeping-powers-under-the.md)
-_Context: MP, human rights, Tony Blair, Guantnamo Bay, terrorism_
+_Context: human rights, Guantnamo Bay, Tony Blair, terrorism, MP_

 ##### European Parliament election
 ### [ 2004 European Parliament election: The first pan-European political party organization, the European Greens, is established in Rome. ](/news/2004/02/21/2004-european-parliament-election-the-first-pan-european-political-party-organization-the-european-greens-is-established-in-rome.md)
-_Context: political party, European Parliament election, European Greens_
+_Context: European Parliament election, political party, European Greens_

 ##### Iran's parliamentary elections
 ### [ Early results from Iran's parliamentary elections show conservative candidates get victory over reformists. ](/news/2004/02/21/early-results-from-iran-s-parliamentary-elections-show-conservative-candidates-get-victory-over-reformists.md)